-We are often asked, “where is Buddha” and we may point to a statue or picture.
-We point outward but the real Buddha is inside, our innate nature, the nature of our mind.
+We are often asked, “Where is the Buddha”?
+When we try to answer we may point to a statue or picture.
+We point outward, but the real Buddha is inside.
+It is our innate nature, the nature of our mind.
 This is true, not only of our own nature but of the nature of all sentient beings.
-Good and bad, angel or demon… all possess this innate Buddha-nature.
+Good or bad, angel or demon… all possess this innate Buddha-nature.

 Dharma Practice is About Reflecting

 What is our ground?

 - Finally… Buddha-nature.

 Where is the Buddha?
 Our innate nature is Buddha-nature.
 Is this really true?
 We can take time to examine and investigate.
 We are often so full of doubt, but in this context, we need to have certainty.
 We can be free from doubt and we learn through experience to be decisive.